Path (computing): Yen/won character error

 Japanese and Korean versions of Windows often displayed the '¥' character or the '₩' character instead of the directory separator.
-This is because while in ANSI codepages, the character at 0x5C was the backslash, and in Japanese and Korean codepages, 0x5C was the yen and won signs, respectively.
+This is because, while in ANSI codepages the character at 0x5C was the backslash, in Japanese and Korean codepages 0x5C was the yen and won signs, respectively.
 Therefore, when the character for a backslash was used, other glyphs appeared.

 Universal Naming Convention

 The Microsoft Universal Naming Convention (UNC, uniform naming convention, or network path), is a syntax to describe the location of a network resource, such as a shared file, directory, or printer.
 A UNC path has the general form: